cryptape/dapp-demos/first-forever/README.md

 This Demo use `create-react-app` to start the project, so you need the `create-react-app` scaffold firstly

+> Notice: This demo is created by create-react-app and supported by modern browser.
+If es5 version needed, just eject the scaffold and add `@babel/preset-es2015` in `.babelrc`

 ```shell
 $ yarn global add create-react-app
 ```